korewireless/Microvisor-HAL-STM32U5/README.md

 as __HAL_RCC_GPIOA_CLK_ENABLE() LL_RCC_WriteReg, etc can be used as if they were running without Microvisor - The intention is to make it easy to port code to Microvisor from a 'bare metal' implementation.

-For supported peripherals, the accesses call through to the Microvisor non-secure API (mv_uapi.h) functions mvPeriphPeek32(...) and mvPeriphPoke32(...) which enable certain registers withing supported peripherals read/write access to certain bits of those registers.
+For supported peripherals, the accesses call through to the Microvisor non-secure API (mv_api.h) functions mvPeriphPeek32(...) and mvPeriphPoke32(...) which enable certain registers withing supported peripherals read/write access to certain bits of those registers.
 This is particularly important for RCC, as without such support, non-secure code would not be able to determine bus and clock frequencies which are needed